Weakly-special threefolds and non-density of rational points: The moduli space of orbifold maps

 \begin{lemma} Let $S$ be a noetherian scheme.
 Let $X \to S$ be a flat projective morphism, and let $Y \to S$ be a quasi-projective morphism.
 Let $Z \subseteq X$ be a closed subscheme, flat over $S$.
-Then there is a natural closed immersion $\Hom_S(Y,Z) \to \Hom_S(Y,X)$. \end{lemma} \begin{proof} See \cite[Variant 4.c]{FGA4} for the existence of the representing schemes mentioned in this proof.
+Then there is a natural closed immersion $\underline{\Hom}_S(Y,Z) \to \underline{\Hom}_S(Y,X)$. \end{lemma} \begin{proof} See \cite[Variant 4.c]{FGA4} for the existence of the representing schemes mentioned in this proof.
 Let $T$ be any $S$-scheme.
 Then an $S$-morphism $Y \times_S T \to X$ factors over $Z$ if and only if its graph $\Gamma \subseteq Y \times_S T \times_S X$ is contained in $Y \times_S T \times_S Z$.
-This shows that $\Hom_S(Y,Z) = \Hom_S(Y,X) \times_{\mathrm{Hilb}_S(Y \times_S X)} \mathrm{Hilb}_S(Y \times_S Z)$.
+This shows that $\underline{\Hom}_S(Y,Z) = \underline{\Hom}_S(Y,X) \times_{\mathrm{Hilb}_S(Y \times_S X)} \mathrm{Hilb}_S(Y \times_S Z)$.
 Thus, it suffices to show that $\mathrm{Hilb}_S(Y \times_S Z) \to \mathrm{Hilb}_S(Y \times_S X)$ is a closed immersion.
 This is shown in \cite[Tag~0DPF]{stacks-project}. \end{proof}

-\begin{lemma} Let $f \colon Z \to X$ be an immersion of normal varieties, let $(Y,\Delta)$ be a locally factorial orbifold, and let $g \colon X \to (Y,\Delta_Y)$ be an orbifold morphism.
+\begin{lemma} Let $f \colon Z \to X$ be an immersion of normal varieties over a field $k$ of characteristic zero, let $(Y,\Delta)$ be a locally factorial orbifold, and let $g \colon X \to (Y,\Delta_Y)$ be an orbifold morphism.
 If the image of the composed map $g \circ f$ is not contained in $\supp \Delta_Y$, then $g \circ f$ is an orbifold morphism $Z \to (Y,\Delta_Y)$. \end{lemma} \begin{proof} As every immersion can be factored into an open and a closed immersion, it suffices to treat these cases separately.

 The case of an open immersion is clear, as the coefficients of a Weil divisor (like $g^* \Delta_Y$) do not change when restricting to a dense open.

 For the case of a closed immersion, let $\mathrm{Div}_Z(X) \subseteq \mathrm{Div}(X)$ denote the subgroup of those divisors on $X$ whose support does not contain $Z$.
 Then there is a well-defined restriction map $\mathrm{Div}_Z(X) \to \mathrm{Div}(Z)$ sending effective divisors to effective divisors.
 In particular, this restriction map does not decrease the coefficients of an effective Weil divisor.
 As $g$ does not factor over $\supp \Delta_Y$, the pullback of every irreducible component of $\Delta_Y$ along $g$ is actually contained in the subgroup $\mathrm{Div}_Z(X)$.
 Moreover, the pullback along $g \circ f$ (whenever it is defined) is the pullback along $g$ followed by the restriction map $\mathrm{Div}_Z(X) \to \mathrm{Div}(X)$.
 Combining these statements shows that the pullback of every irreducible component of $\supp \Delta_Y$ along $g \circ f$ has sufficiently high multiplicity, as desired. \end{proof}